xt10101/SG-Notes/Week3-Mongo-notes copy 2.md

 >10.
 Swap over to the machine that is running the App.
-Create the enviormental variable DB_HOST to point the machine running the the Mongo database.
+Create the enviromental variable DB_HOST to point the machine running the the Mongo database.
 Use the public IP address of the machine running the database.

 `export DB_HOST=mongodb://<IP-Address>:27017/posts`